 How should I use the Washington, DC coverage?

-Use it to shortlist sectors, pressure-test buyer pain, and then jump into the archive, the sample digest, and the linked sector pages.
+Use it to shortlist sectors, pressure-test buyer demand, and then jump into the archive, the sample digest, and the linked sector pages.
 The goal is to make local demand easier to read before you commit to a market.

 Digest handoff